-The idea of “bridging the gap” between therapy and performance is increasingly more popular.
-Therapists are treating more people in the fitness population and starting to realize the importance of strengthening and conditioning as it applies to our patients.
-Coaches are beginning to realize the importance of being able to help athletes return to sport after an injury.
+Rehab professionals are treating more people in the fitness population and starting to realize the importance of strengthening and conditioning as it applies to our patients.
+Fitness professionals are beginning to realize the importance of being able to help athletes return to sport after an injury.
 The literature is illuminating the importance of proper programming, strengthening and progressive exercise to return our athletes back to training and to keep them safe and performing at a high level.

 For the coach, once your athlete is “cleared” by the doctor to return to activities how do we ramp them back up?
 Once they’re back to training, how do we keep them safe?

 For the therapist, how do we get past “phase 1” rehabilitation.
 What’s phase 2, 3 and 4?
 What are the exact mechanisms of injury for the pain problems we encounter and how can we avoid these in the future so these athletes don’t keep coming back?

 How can we get these athletes the last 10% better so they can finally be happy and training again?

 Athletes are constantly frustrated by their lack of ability to get back to what it is they love.
 There is an absense of knowledgeable coaches and therapists to help these athletes.
 Often times athletes stay in pain much longer then they should or worse yet they give up on what they love because of a lack of sound therapy and coaching principles.